Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: LP-based Approximation for CFL

-Let $\Psi = (\MC{F}, \MC{D}, \MB{o}, \MB{c}, \MB{u})$ be an instance of CFL.
-The algorithm starts by guessing the cost of the optimal solution using a standard binary search.
-For each guess, say, $\gamma$, the algorithm applies the Ellipsoid algorithm on~LP-(MFN) in Figure~\ref{fig-LP-MFN} with cost~$\gamma$.
-For each separation problem incurred in the Ellipsoid algorithm, say, for $(\bm{x}', \bm{y}')$, we apply Theorem~\ref{thm-MFN-relaxed-separation-oracle}, which is stated below, for either a separating hyperplane or an integral solution $\vphantom{\text{ T}} \left(\bm{x}^{(\gamma)}, \bm{y}^{(\gamma)}\right)$ with the claimed approximation guarantee.

-When an integral solution is successfully rounded or when the Ellipsoid algorithm concludes the infeasibility of $(\bm{x}', \bm{y}')$, the algorithm proceeds to the next iteration of the binary search process until the desired precision is attained.
-When the binary search process terminates, the algorithm outputs $\left(\bm{x}^{(\gamma_0)}, \bm{y}^{(\gamma_0)}\right)$ for the smallest $\gamma_0$ for which an integral solution is successfully rounded when $\gamma_0$ is considered.
+The framework starts by guessing the optimal cost using standard binary search.
+For each guess, say $\gamma$, the Ellipsoid algorithm is applied on~\ref{LP-MFN}.
+For each separation problem incurred during the Ellipsoid algorithm, we apply Theorem~\ref{thm-MFN-relaxed-separation-oracle}, which is stated below, for either a separating hyperplane or an integral solution with the claimed approximation guarantee.
+When an integral solution is successfully rounded, or when the Ellipsoid algorithm concludes the infeasibility of the guess $\gamma$, the framework continues to the next iteration of the binary search process until the desired precision is attained.
+It suffices to prove the following theorem.